- (208) 388-1014

 Leadership.
 We recommend policies that align with a vision for a more equitable Idaho where all people can thrive.

 Alejandra became the Center’s director in January 2020, and holds a decade of experience in state policy research and advocacy in Idaho and Texas.
 She leads the strategic direction of the Center and works with community partners, stakeholders and decision makers as well as the Center team to implement our vision and mission.
-Previously, she was an analyst for the Center specializing in state tax, housing and economic policy.
-She was also an education policy associate for Idaho Voices for Children where she was involved in crafting the state’s literacy initiative.
+She was an education policy associate for Idaho Voices for Children where she was involved in crafting the state’s literacy initiative.
 She has also analyzed workforce and education policy at a Texas policy group.
 Alejandra served as a research lead on the Mayor of Austin’s Task Force on Aging and has been an invited speaker at the annual gathering of the Association for Public Policy Analysis and Management (APPAM) and other national conferences.

 In her earlier social work career, she served families experiencing homelessness and youth at risk of social disconnection in Texas and Illinois.
 Alejandra earned a Master of Public Affairs – with a specialization in social and economic policy – and a Master of Social Work from the University of Texas at Austin.
 She holds a B.A. from Brown University.